HatTrickLabs/txt/README.md

 ##### Notes:
 - The engine uses single brackets for tags.
-- If a template contains non-tag brackets, they can be escaped by doubling them up i.e. {{ abc }} will render { abc }.
+- If a template contains non-tag brackets, they can be escaped by doubling them up. {{ abc }} will render { abc } into the output.

 ### Simple Tags with Compound Expressions